1971 Indianapolis 500: First half

 Despite the pace car crash near the exit of the pits, the green light came on, and the race continued underway.
 Mark Donohue grabbed the lead from the middle of the front row.

-On lap 12, Steve Krisiloff blew an engine, spilling oil in turn three.
+On lap 12, Steve Krisiloff blew his engine, spilling oil in turn three.
 Mel Kenyon slid in the oil making contact with the turn three wall.
 Gordon Johncock and Mario Andretti continued to race each other through three yellow lights.
 When they arrived at turn three, track workers were on the scene beside the Kenyon machine.
 Having not heeded the yellow lights, both Johncock and Andretti slid in the oil with Johncock crashing into the Kenyon car, running over the top of it and destroying both cars.
 Kenyon, fortunately, had seen Johncock coming and dropped back down into the cockpit of his race car.
 Johncock's car left a tire mark on the top of Kenyon's helmet.
 The only injury received by Kenyon was a small cut on his shin from the dash board being pushed down onto his legs.
 All four cars were out of the race, and the yellow light was on for 19 minutes to clean up the accident.

 Donohue led the first 50 laps, then the lead traded hands during pit stops between Joe Leonard, Bobby Unser, as well as Al Unser.
 After leading a total of 52 laps, Mark Donohue dropped out on lap 66 with broken gears.
 He came to a stop in turn four, and parked the car in the infield, just north of the entrance to the pits.

 Lloyd Ruby led at the halfway point.